 The principles are interrelated.
 For example, learning that builds on prior experience (Principle 4) can help ensure the training is relevant and meaningful to real-world application (Principle 5).
 Or that training that is fun and active (Principle 7) can support multisensory delivery (Principle 9) that allow participants to learn by doing (Principle 6) and sharing (Principle 10).

 One last point – remember that providing M&E training that makes a difference is more than just engaging facilitation during delivery.
 It requires a systematic approach with systemic attention to the larger system, or context, in which M&E training is both provided and to be used.
 This context includes the individual learners, trainers and delivery system, and the available resources and support for training and its transfer.
+You can read more about this in my post Top 10 Tips for Evaluation Capacity Building in Organizations.

 14 Adult Learning Principles (& Tips) for M&E Training